connor-verheyen/DataDrivenGranularHydrogels/README.md

 Connor A. Verheyen, Sebastien G.M.
 Uzel, Armand Kurum, Ellen T. Roche, Jennifer A. Lewis, Integrated data-driven modeling and experimental optimization of granular hydrogel matrices, Matter, 2023, ISSN 2590-2385, https://doi.org/10.1016/j.matt.2023.01.011.

-Please cite the paper when using any part of this repository or associated Zenodo archive.
+Please cite the journal article when using any part of this repository or associated Zenodo archive.

 Journal article: